 The Governmental Accounting Standards Board (GASB) has issued the following Statements which are not yet effective.
+The effective dates below are updated based on Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance due to the COVID-19 pandemic.

 The GASB issued Statement No. 84, Fiduciary Activities in January 2017.
 This Statement establishes standards of accounting and financial reporting for fiduciary activities.
-The requirements of this Statement are effective for periods beginning after December 15, 2018.
+The requirements of this Statement are effective for periods beginning after December 15, 2019.

 The GASB issued Statement No. 87, Leases in June 2017.
 This Statement establishes standards of accounting and financial reporting for leases by lessees and lessors.
-The requirements of this Statement are effective for periods beginning after December 15, 2019.
+The requirements of this Statement are effective for periods beginning after June 15, 2021.